PeFox/DySeq_script/README.md

 ### Bakeman & Gottman approach: Step 1

 First step is transforming the sequences into transition tables.
-That can be done by DySeq's function StateTrans, whoch stores the transition tables in a list of the class 'state.trans'.
+That can be done by DySeq's function StateTrans, which stores the transition tables in a list of the class 'state.trans'.

 ```r
 my.trans<-StateTrans(my.expand,   # the combined sequences